Kathy Close - DOT Editor - J. J. Keller & Associates, Inc.

 Each record has a specific retention period based on §382.401, and purging a document too soon is a violation.

 The FMCSA offers some flexibility in the storage of DOT testing records.
-For instance, the agency lets the carrier chose to store hard copies or scanned images that are stored electronically.
+For instance, the agency lets the carrier choose to store hard copies or scanned images that are stored electronically.

 A carrier can store documents throughout the organization between departments (HR, Safety, Operations), different locations (terminals, home office, service provider), or keep them in one centralized location.
 In any event, the motor carrier must assemble all components of its testing program at its principal place of business when called upon by the FMCSA, especially if stored elsewhere.